milad1372/Search-Result-Aggregation-Approaches/README.md

 If you use this system for research or teaching, please cite:

 Momeni, M., & Hoeber, O. (2025).
 A study of search result aggregation approaches for the digital humanities.
-Journal of the Association for Information Science and Technology, 1–20. https://doi.org/10.1002/asi.7000620 MOMENI and HOEBER
+Journal of the Association for Information Science and Technology, 1–20. [https://doi.org/10.1002/asi.70006](https://doi.org/10.1002/asi.70006)

 ---